lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 layout: kz-page
 title: "Business plan"
 permalink: "/businessplan/"
 teaser: 'At Ecopath we are developing a circular economy for photocopier, printer and duplicator cartridges in Nigeria.
-Our mission is to provide affordable and eco-friendly ink and toner cartridges to advance industries with high demand for printouts (education, healthcare, etc.) while also reducing the amount of plastic waste generated. <br> <br> Below we explain <a href="/businessplan#problem" target="_self">what is the problem we are addressing</a>, <a href="/businessplan#solution" target="_self">what is our solution</a>, <a href="/businessplan#market" target="_self">what is our target market</a> and <a href="/businessplan#reach" target="_self">how will we reach it</a>.'
+Our mission is to provide affordable and eco-friendly ink and toner cartridges to advance industries with high demand for printouts (education, healthcare, etc.) while also reducing the amount of plastic waste generated.
+Remanufacturing cartridges sounds like a simple idea, but until now it has not been done anywhere in West Africa.<br> <br> Below we explain what is <a href="/businessplan#problem" target="_self">the problem we are addressing</a>, what is <a href="/businessplan#solution" target="_self">our solution</a>, what is our <a href="/businessplan#market" target="_self">initial target market</a> and how <a href="/businessplan#reach" target="_self">we will reach it</a>.'
 subheadline:
 meta_description:
 header: no
+widgets:
+- image: lateef-salami.jpg
+  title: <a href="https://www.linkedin.com/in/lateef-salami/" target="_self">Lateef Salami, CEO</a>
+- image: gbenga-hussein.jpg
+  title: Gbenga Hussein, CFO
+- image: philip-ishaku.jpg
+  title: Philip Ishaku, CTO
+- image: missing_image.jpg
+  title: "Biodun Olanrewaju, RSM in Ibadan, Oyo State"
+- image: missing_image.jpg
+  title: "Dayo Oladele, RSM in Akure, Ondo State"
+- image: missing_image.jpg
+  title: "Bode Onileowo, RSM in Ado Ekiti, Ekiti State"

 ---